See our Cookie Information Page

 Guests participating in one of our shore excursions and/or private car/van arrangements will be covered by our group visa for the duration of the shore excursion.

-Guests who wish to sightsee independently or sightsee outside Celebrity Cruises shore excursion hours MUST obtain an individual Russian Tourist Visa before leaving home.
+Guests who wish to sightsee independently or sightsee outside Royal Caribbean International's shore excursion hours MUST obtain an individual Russian Tourist Visa before leaving home.
 Russian Tourist Visas cannot be issued during your cruise.
-Guests who have not purchased a shipboard organised shore excursion and do not possess a valid Russian Tourist Visa will not be permitted ashore in St. Petersburg.
+Guests who have not purchased a shipboard organised shore excursion and do not possess a valid Russian Tourist Visa will not be permitted ashore.

 Passport and visa requirements may change and vary by destination.
 We regret we cannot accept any liability if you are refused entry onto any flight, cruise or into any country, or otherwise suffer any difficulties or incur any costs as a result of not having the correct passport and/or any required visa(s).